frederic-perez/AmE-dictionary/data/dictionary.md

 __dismay__ _v_ (dismayed) _The proposal has dismayed the Canadian government._
 __dismayed__ _adj_
 __dismissive__ _adj_ :three::hammer: _Healthy young adults often are dismissive of health issues._
+__dismount__ _n_ (Gymnastics) A move by which a gymnast gets off an apparatus or finishes a floor exercise, usually landing upright on the feet.
 __Disneyfy__ _v_
 __disolute__ _adj_ Lacking moral restraint; indulging in sensual pleasures or vices.
 __disparage__ _v_ :nine::m: (disparaged, disparaging) To criticize someone or something in a way that shows you do not think they are very good or important.